Children law (including public and private law) in London Bar

 With ‘many excellent and solid barristers’ 42 Bedford Row is able to advise on the full range of private law issues as well as public law children matters.
 Areas of expertise for its members include advising on disputes over children’s schooling as well as LGBT+ co-parenting, fertility, and surrogacy issues.
 Damian Woodward-Carlton took silk in 2019.

-9 Gough Square is 'a hardworking set' with 'an excellent choice of barristers and pupils who understand the demands of public law work' and 'provide consistently good results and advice'.
+9 Gough Chambers is 'a hardworking set' with 'an excellent choice of barristers and pupils who understand the demands of public law work' and 'provide consistently good results and advice'.
 Members routinely advise on a myriad of issues from radicalisation through to sexual abuse cases.
 In addition, they represent parents in disputes over children arrangements.

 Members of the ‘superb’ The 36 Group are ‘responsive, helpful and knowledgeable of the children law sector’, according to instructing solicitors.
 In a ground-breaking piece of litigation, Hannah Markham QC is leading the claimants’ case against various government departments in R v YY, a case challenging the current law on transgender parents and on the registration of children, as well as the terminology to be used on birth certificates.